dkandalov/dkandalov.github.io/_posts/2018-11-28-type-variance-of-an-assignment.md

                                      covariant
 </kotlin>

-Overall, the important thing here is that covariance and contravariance rules are not arbitrary but a logical conclusion from type substitution and variable assignment.
+Overall, the main message here is that covariance and contravariance rules are not arbitrary but a logical conclusion from type substitution and variable assignment.